 If you are receiving disability benefits, you may wonder if you are eligible for a Covid-19 Recovery Rebate check.
+Here are some answers.
 You are eligible if your 2019 adjusted gross income (or 2018 AGI if they haven’t filed a 2019 return) is no more than $75,000 if they filed singly, $112,500 if they filed as head of household, and $150,000 if they were married filing jointly should receive “Recovery Rebates” of $1200 for individuals, $2400 for married couples, and $500 per dependent child.
 At higher incomes, the rebates begin to taper off.
 People who filed 2018 or 2019 federal tax returns do not need to do anything at this point.

 THE CARES ACT